Public transport in Auckland: 21st century

 Despite these improvements, the lack of investment in Auckland's public transport system throughout the latter part of the 20th century means the city still has much lower levels of ridership than other major cities in Canada and Australia.
 Auckland's ongoing strong population growth and constrained geography means that Auckland's transport plans now have a strong focus on further improving the quality and attractiveness of public transport.
-In 2018 the government and Auckland Council released the Auckland Transport Alignment Project (ATAP), valued at NZ$28 billion over 10 years. ($4.6 billion more than previously planned), of which $9.1 billion was for additional public transport projects, including: the completion of the City Rail Link; the construction of the Eastern Busway, the Northern Busway extension to Albany; the extension of the railway electrification to Pukekohe; and a third main line between Westfield and Wiri or Wiri and Papakura, to allow freight trains to bypass stationary passenger trains; further new electric trains and the construction of a new light rail line, the City Centre–Māngere Line.
+In 2018 the government and Auckland Council released the Auckland Transport Alignment Project (ATAP), valued at NZ$28 billion over 10 years. ($4.6 billion more than previously planned), of which $9.1 billion was for additional public transport projects, including: the completion of the City Rail Link; the construction of the Eastern Busway, the Northern Busway extension to Albany; the extension of the railway electrification to Pukekohe; and a third main line between Westfield and Wiri, to separate freight trains from passenger trains; further new electric trains and the construction of a new light rail line, the City Centre–Māngere Line.

-In late January 2022, the New Zealand Government approved a NZ$14.6 billion project to establish a partially tunneled light rail network between Auckland Airport and the Wynyard Quarter in the Auckland CBD.
+In late January 2022, the New Zealand Government announced a NZ$14.6 billion project to establish a partially tunneled light rail network between Auckland Airport and the Wynyard Quarter in the Auckland city centre.
 The newly elected coalition government cancelled the project in January 2024.